Search Articles

 Promissory notes can be a valuable tool in your Medicaid planning process.
 They could allow you to transfer assets while maintaining Medicaid eligibility.
 However, it’s crucial to navigate this strategy carefully, ensuring compliance with applicable laws and regulations.

 Contact an experienced elder law attorney near you today to talk further about gaining acceptance into the Medicaid program.
 They can help you determine whether including a promissory note in your planning will work for your situation.
-An elder law attorney also can walk you through other benefits that may be available to you and help you understand how you can qualify for coverage.
+Elder law attorneys also can walk you through other benefits that may be available to you and help you understand how you can qualify for coverage.

 Created date: 12/12/2012